Devesh-45/my-first-program/README.md

 # my-first-program
-## Amstrong number is a program to find the number that equals the sum of its digits, each raised to a power
+## Amstrong number is my first program.
+a program to find the number that equals the sum of its digits, each raised to a power